DominikN/docs_new/docs/manuals/panther.md

 To meet the user's needs, the robot is equipped with 9 high-power electrical connectors that are able to provide a total of 505W of power to the user's devices.
 The supply voltages available on the user Power panel are 5V with a total current limitation up to 15A (3x female XT60), 12V limited to 20A (3x female XT60) and 19V limited to 10A (3x female XT60).

+Note:

-Note: One of 19V output is used by NUC.
+* One of 19V output is used by NUC.
+* One of 12V output is used by router

 |          Name          	|          Value            |
 |:----------------------:	|:------------------------: |